Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 - Choose whether to Always Show Tagline.
 When the tag line can't fit in the header, it will display in the overlay instead.

-Tip: Open the overlay before opening the Style Editor to test out these tweaks.
+Tip: Open the overlay before opening Site Styles to test out these tweaks.

-Social icons for your connected accounts can display in the header.
+Built-in social icons can display in the header.